-Through arrangements with Ana Fatima Costa Consulting (www.anafatimacosta.com), in collaboration with Barkley Court Reporters (www.barkley.com), student court reporters will attend the four deposition role plays and transcribe the testimony.
-The court reporters will then provide you with a rough draft transcript (aka "dirty ASCIIs") of your depositions at no cost to you.
+Through arrangements with Ana Fatima Costa Consulting (www.anafatimacosta.com), student court reporters will attend the four deposition role plays and transcribe the testimony.
+The court reporters will then provide you with a rough (aka "dirty ASCII") transcript of your depositions at no cost to you.
+By the end of the semester, you will receive eight (8) transcripts, four (4) in your role as a taker and four (4) in your role as a defender.